bnb-chain/greenfield-whitepaper/part3.md

    different results, the rewards will be different: the "unavailable" result that slashes the SPs will get validators more rewards.

-8. After a number of blocks, for example, 100 blocks, it is time to clean the expired data availability challenge, even if the submissions of attestments haven't arrived.
+8. After a number of blocks, for example, 100 blocks, the data availability challenge will expire even if the submissions of attestments haven't arrived.
 In such a case, the challenge will just expire with no further actions.

 9. Once a case of data availability is successfully challenged, i.e. the data is confirmed not available with quality service, there